 SC Instructional Resource Center

-The Handicapped Athletes Learning to Enjoy Riding (HALTER) program moved to its new home onto the school’s main campus in 2006.
-HALTER is an affordable Therapeutic Horseback Riding program that has served handicapped residents of Spartanburg (and surrounding counties) and students at the South Carolina School for the Deaf and Blind since 1987.
+The Handicapped Athletes Learning to Enjoy Riding (HALTER) program moved to its new home on the school’s campus in 2006.
+HALTER is an affordable therapeutic horseback riding program that has served handicapped residents of Spartanburg (and surrounding counties) and students at the South Carolina School for the Deaf and Blind since 1987.
 (HALTER now stands for Healing and Learning Through Equine Relationships.)

 Colson Outreach Center

-The school reopened a new Colson Outreach Center in 2015.
+The school reopened a Colson Outreach Center in 2015, in a new location.
 Budget constraints had forced the original center to close in 2010.
-The new center retained the Colsonname in memory of Millie and Johnny Colson who committed their lives to assisting individuals who are deaf or blind.
+The new center retained the Colson name in memory of Millie and Johnny Colson who committed their lives to assisting individuals who are deaf or blind.